 Choice of full-time, part-time, and flexible study options along with placement integrated courses popularly known as sandwich courses

-Several UK universities offer four-year of undergraduate or integrated master’s degrees (MSci) in Computer Science
+Several UK universities offer four-year undergraduate or integrated master’s degrees (MSci) in Computer Science

 Some universities also provide a one-year work placement in industry or one year of study abroad as part of the degree

-Computer Science is a globally reputed course, which offers several specialisations and career options.
-Some of the popular specialisations for the course in the UK are Advanced Computing, Artificial Intelligence, Mathematical Modelling and Scientific Computing, Visual Computing and Robotics, Cyber Security, Electronics and Computer Science, Information Communication and Social Sciences, Network and Security and Cognition and Language.
+Computer Science is a globally reputed course, which offers several specializations and career options.
+Some of the popular specializations for the course in the UK are Advanced Computing, Artificial Intelligence, Mathematical Modelling, Scientific Computing, Visual Computing and Robotics, Cyber Security, Electronics and Computer Science, Information Communication and Social Sciences, Network, and Security, and Cognition and Language.

 Cost of studying